|Add caption HM The Queen at the Motorbility launch - its all so different now, so are the lease hire vehicles...|

 There is however an unadvertised important interim process before it gets to the onerous judicial Tribunal stage, a process many MPs GP's and advisors seem to be totally unaware of, and that is called Mandatory Reconsideration.

 A decisionmaker within the DWP, will look again at the PIP assessment, this is known as Mandatory Reconsideration, but this really only works if the claimant has first physically seen the actual report prepared by the freelance fee earning 'moonlighting' medical professionals, and sent by firms like Capita to their client the DWP.

 The claimant also has to be sufficiently 'savvy' to pick legal and factual holes in it.
 The ones I have seen are so far from reality, and deliberately contain wholly false and misleading medical statements such as 'mistakenly' reducing the actual daily dosage rates of medications taken ie two pills a day as opposed to eight and so on.

-This still usually means if the offer price is say £6,000 then £4,000 has to be personally financed by the rejected disability claimant in addition the vehicle has to be re-licenced and insured as a private car ( rather than a Motability fleet lease hire car) and the driver who may have been with Motability for many years, is treated as a new insured, and that IS expensive.
+This still usually means if the car offer to purchase price is say £6,000 then £4,000 has to be personally financed by the rejected disability claimant, in addition the vehicle has to be re-licenced and insured as a private car ( rather than a Motability fleet lease hire car) and the driver who may have been with Motability for many years, is treated as a new insured, without access to a no-claims discount and that IS expensive.

 The disabled person is currently given just eight weeks before the Motability lease hire vehicle is handed back.
 What is not generally known, is that if the PIP award is being challenged, it is important to obtain the actual written report Capita (or other agency) sends to their client the DWP, as it bears little or no resemblance to the later DWP document supplied to the claimant.